-All members of school staff should be aware of systems within the school, which support safeguarding, and these are explained to them as part of staff induction.

-These systems include:

-- The school's Child Protection policy (including the policy and procedures to deal with child-on-child abuse); - The Behaviour and Welfare policy (including measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - Staff Code of Conduct; - Safeguarding response to children who go missing from education; - The role of the Designated Safeguarding Lead (including the identity of the Designated Safeguarding Lead and any deputies).
+All members of school staff should be aware of systems within the school which support safeguarding, and these will be explained to them as part of staff induction.
+This includes: the school's child protection policy (including the policy and procedures to deal with Childon-Child Abuse); the behaviour policy (including measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); staff behaviour policy (sometimes called a code of conduct); safeguarding response to children who go missing from education; and the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-All members of school staff receive appropriate safeguarding and child protection training (including online safety) at induction.
-The training is regularly updated.
+All members of school staff will receive appropriate safeguarding and child protection training (including online safety) at induction.
+The training should be regularly updated.
 In addition, all staff will receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.